 Dr. Hatch lectures widely on health systems, medical technology, and social inequalities, appearing in the PBS documentary Blood Sugar Rising.
 He received the 2022 Robin W. Williams Distinguished Lecturer in the Eastern Sociological Society and served as the 2023 William Allan Neilson Chair of Research Professor at Smith College.
 He is a fellow The Hastings Center and is a member of the Health and Social Equity Collective at King’s College London and the Racial Democracy, Crime, and Justice Network at Rutgers University.

-Dr. Hatch is a member of a National Academy of Medicine ad hoc committee creating a governance framework for equity in emerging technologies in health and medicine.
-Dr. Hatch serves on several national and international scientific advisory boards including the National Advisory Committee for the Opioid Industry Documents Archive, the Wellcome Trust Medical Humanities Discovery Advisory Group, the Community Development Community Advisory Council of the Federal Reserve Bank of Boston.
+Dr. Hatch served as a member of a National Academy of Medicine ad hoc committee creating a governance framework for equity in emerging technologies in health and medicine.
+Dr. Hatch serves on several national and international scientific advisory boards including the National Advisory Committee for the Opioid Industry Documents Archive, the Wellcome Trust Medical Humanities Discovery Advisory Group, the Community Development Community Advisory Council of the Federal Reserve Bank of Boston, and the Faculty Scholars Program Committee of the Greenwall Foundation.
 He is on the editorial boards of Science, Technology & Human Values and the Social History of Alcohol and Drugs.